Written by Nathan Munt – Independent Financial Planner

 7. Picking a retirement date out of ‘thin air’

-Deciding when to retire is one of the biggest decisions you will make in your lifetime and most people settle on an age at which they want to cease working with little thought as to whether they are financially ‘ready’.
+Deciding when to retire is one of the biggest decisions you will make in your lifetime and most people settle on an age at which they want to cease working with little thought as to whether they’re financially ‘ready’.
 Retirement planning provides you with confidence knowing how much you can spend in retirement, how long the money will last and what can be done to alleviate any shortfalls.

-8. Not updating Wills/beneficiaries
+8. Not updating Wills and beneficiaries

 If you have experienced a life changing event such as marriage, divorce or having children, you should review the terms of your Will.
 A properly written Will ensures that your assets end up where you want them when you die.
-Most pensions do not form part of your estate on your death, which means they will not be covered by your will.
+Most pensions do not form part of your estate on your death, which means they will not be covered by your Will.
 Who gets your pension savings when you die is at the discretion of the pension provider in question, they will make the decision based on the information available once you have died.
 To aid with this decision making, you can complete an ‘expression of wishes’, sometimes referred to as a ‘nomination form’, which allows you to tell them exactly what you want to happen in the event of your death.